 No discrimination.
 You can't treat consumers differently because they exercised their privacy rights.

-The "Do Not Sell" Problem
+The "Do Not Sell" problem

-This creates a real operational burden.
+That's a real operational burden.
 You need systems to track opt-out requests, communicate them to all your vendors, and verify compliance.

-How OpenPanel Simplifies CCPA
+How OpenPanel simplifies CCPA

 With OpenPanel, there's no sharing to opt out of.

-If you're in healthcare or handle Protected Health Information (PHI), HIPAA adds another layer of compliance requirements.
+If you're in healthcare or handle Protected Health Information (PHI), HIPAA adds another layer of requirements.
 This is where things get expensive with traditional analytics providers.

-The BAA Requirement
+The BAA requirement

 Google Analytics doesn't offer a BAA.
 Mixpanel does, but only on enterprise plans.
 The same goes for most major analytics platforms.

-What Counts as PHI in Analytics
+What counts as PHI in analytics

 This is where many healthcare organizations get tripped up.
 PHI isn't just medical records.
 Under HHS guidance, when someone visits a healthcare website's authenticated pages, their IP address combined with the fact that they're viewing health-related content can constitute PHI.

-Here's where self-hosting completely changes the equation: if you host your own analytics, you don't need a BAA.
+Self-hosting changes the equation: if you host your own analytics, you don't need a BAA.

 If you have visitors from the UK, you need to think about PECR (Privacy and Electronic Communications Regulations) alongside UK GDPR.
 PECR specifically regulates cookies and similar tracking technologies.

-What PECR Requires
+What PECR requires

 PECR has a simple but strict rule: you need consent before storing or accessing information on a user's device.
 This includes cookies, local storage, and similar technologies.